WC Brewery, Mickle Trafford

 "ROBERT JONES, Respectfully informs his Friends and the Public, THAT he is removed from the White-Hart in Foregate-street to the UPPER WHITE BEAR Inn, Bridge-street, and has fitted up the same with every necessary Convenience, suitable for the Reception of Travellers.
 He has also laid in a good Stock of genuine Wines, Liquors, &c. and his Customers may depend, that every Endeavour will be used to render their Accommodations perfectly agreeable, and a scrupulous Regard paid to their Commands, by the Public’s obedient Servant, ROBERT JONES".

 The Upper White Bear is listed in Cowdroy's Directory in 1782, its licencee being Robert Jones.
-Pigot's Directory shows the inn trading in 1828, its landlord being Richard Snelson.
+Pigot's Directory shows the inn trading in 1828, its landlord being Richard Snelson, who had been there since at least 1822.

 Kelly's Directory for 1902 lists The Birmingham Arms at 15 Lower Bridge Street when Reginald Johnson was the licencee.
 He was still there in 1910.
-In 1880 it was Joseph Beckett.
+Earlier, in 1855 it was Samuel Stephens, in 1871 Elizabeth Hodgkinson and in 1880 Joseph Beckett.

 The Liver.
-Listed in Pigot's 1828-1829 Directory when the licencee was Thomas Phillips and in The Post Office Directory of Cheshire in 1857, licencee .
+Listed in Pigot's 1818-20 directory and also in 1822-3 when the licencee was William Foulkes, in 1828-1829 when Thomas Phillips was in charge and in The Post Office Directory of Cheshire in 1857.

 The Nelson appears in the Post Office Directory of Cheshire in 1857 when the licencee was T Parry.